InsightSoftwareConsortium/ITKSoftwareGuide/README.md

 ITK Software Guide
 ==================

+This [ITK Software Guide] is the handbook for developing software with ITK.

+It is divided into two companion books.

+The [first book] covers
+building and installation, general architecture and design, as well as the process of contributing in the ITK community.

+The [second book] covers
+detailed design and functionality for reading and writing images, filtering, registration, segmentation, and performing statistical analysis.

-This is the source code for the ITK Software Guide.
-A combination of [CMake] `Superbuild` infrastructure, [Python] extraction scripts, and [LaTeX] formatting needed to render the entire ITK Software Guide.
+This repository contains the source code for the Software Guide.

 Build Overview
 --------------

+A combination of [CMake]
+`Superbuild` infrastructure, [Python] extraction scripts, and [LaTeX] formatting are required to render the entire ITK Software Guide.

-The generation of the ITK Software Guide is orchestrated as a [CMake] `Superbuild` process. `CMakeLists.txt` files are placed in the directories involved on the build process.
+`CMakeLists.txt` files are placed in the directories involved on the build process.
 As any other CMake-managed process, the results of the build process are put in a binary tree corresponding to the source tree.